tiedanGH/mirai-compiler-framework/README_en.md

     + Convert Markdown/HTML to images, support custom Base64 formats (images, audio, video), text-to-speech, download images from links, and convert LaTeX to images.
 Also supports outputting message chains, multiple messages, or forwarded messages — meeting the needs for generating various effects.
 - **Intelligent Data Storage and Retrieval**
     + Customize data persistence so that subsequent runs can directly read stored data, allowing program logic to continue seamlessly.
 Also, able to retrieve information such as nickname, QQ number, and group chat details.
+- **Cross-Project Bucket Storage**
+    + Supports creating independent Buckets, which can be flexibly mounted to different projects via commands, enabling data sharing and reuse across multiple projects
+    + Built-in backup and rollback features ensure the security and traceability of cross-project data
 - **Proactive Group and Private Messages**
     + The program can proactively send messages to specified group chats or individuals, enabling real-time alerts and instant interaction.
 - **Local Code High-speed Caching**